caleb531/automata/MIGRATION.md

 *Copyright 2018 Caleb Evans*
 *Released under the MIT license*

+## Backwards-incompatible changes from v2 to v3

+There have been a number of backwards-incompatible changes from Automata v2 to v3 to support the new features, including:

+## Some types made immutable

+The `PDAStack` type is now immutable and hashable; it still represents the current stack of a PDA.

+Likewise, the `TMTape` is now immutable and hashable; it still represents the tape of a TM and the current cursor position.

+## copy() methods removed for (now) immutable types

+The `copy` methods on `TMTape` and `PDAStack` have been removed, since they are now immutable types.
+This change is similar to how `list` has a `copy()` method but `tuple` does not.

 ## Backwards-incompatible changes from v1 to v2

 There have been a number of backwards-incompatible changes from Automata v1 to